isaacjeffersonlee/maths-python-solvers/README.md

 By functional input I mean cos(x), sin(x), exp(-4*x**2), e.t.c.
 (Which get rendered using unicode).
 Because of how floats work in python I would advice against using any decimal input, instead use a fraction.
+Also can take greek letters, i.e typing in alpha will render as: α, or phi_1 will render as: ϕ₁

 ### Errors:

+Sympy interprets certain Greek letters such as beta and gamma as functions which will cause errors so if using greek letters and you get:
+"TypeError: unsupported operand type(s) for *: 'FunctionClass' and 'Symbol'" Then don't use those letters.

 The jupyter notebook version occasionally closes the input field randomly.
 If this happens just stop the cell and re-run it.

+### Contents of this repository:
+Note: when downloading/running this repository, make sure to have all files/directories in the same directory because they depend on each other.

+Images/ -> Contains phase portrait images.

+solver_functions.py -> main code function definitions, don't run this file directly.

+matrix_solver.py -> base version, can be run as you would a normal python .py file.

+matrix_solver_jupyter.ipynb -> jupyter version, best version imo, can print output in nicely formatted LaTeX and display images.

+memory.txt -> stores saved matrices for persistant use.

 ### Available Modes: